aspose-barcode/Aspose.BarCode-Documentation/_index.md

 ![Aspose.BarCode for .NET Product Logo](home_1.png)

-Welcome to Aspose.BarCode for .NET
+**Welcome to Aspose.BarCode for .NET**

-Aspose.BarCode for .NET is a powerful library with a set of barcode generation and recognition components aimed to deploy barcode functionality in .NET applications.
-Aspose.BarCode provides GUI-based controls to process barcodes in Windows Forms, as well as a set of classes to work with barcodes on the backend.
-Aspose.BarCode enables compatibility with most of the existing barcode standards and specifications.
-Aspose.BarCode for .NET not only allows generating barcodes but provides an extensive framework to control the key aspects of barcode processing.
+***Aspose.BarCode for .NET*** is a powerful library with a set of barcode generation and recognition components aimed to deploy barcode functionality in .NET applications.
+It provides a group of classes to work with barcodes on the backend, as well as GUI-based controls to process barcodes in Windows Forms and WPF. ***Aspose.BarCode for .NET*** enables compatibility with most of the existing barcode standards and specifications.
+It not only enables barcode generation but also provides an extensive framework to control the key aspects of barcode processing.

-Why choose Aspose.BarCode for .NET to manage barcodes?
-First, Aspose.BarCode for .NET allows optimizing the barcode scanning engine to obtain a required trade-off between reading quality and speed.
+Why choose ***Aspose.BarCode for .NET*** to manage barcodes?
+First, it allows setting the barcode recognition engine variables to obtain the desired trade-off between reading quality and speed.
 This means that you can enable recognizing even severely corrupted barcodes.
-Then, it is possible to customize various parameters of barcode appearance, such as background color, bar color, rotation angle, X-dimension, image quality, resolution, captions, size, and others.
+Then, it is possible to customize various parameters of barcode and its appearance, such as background color, bar color, rotation angle, X-dimension, image quality, resolution, captions, size, and others.
-Moreover, Aspose.BarCode for .NET supports various symbologies and enables multiple barcode scanning and generating functions so that you can tailor barcode handling activities according to your business processes and needs.
+Moreover, ***Aspose.BarCode for .NET*** supports various symbologies and enables multiple barcode reading and generating functions so that you can implement the barcode functionality as required for your business processes and needs.

 {{% /alert %}}